 \subsection{Background}

-Binary neural networks (BNNs), also referred as 1-bit neural networks, are neural network models that use binary weight parameters and binary activations in the intermediate layers of the network, excluding the first and the last. $\text{Sign}(\cdot)$ function is used to convert real-valued weights/activations to their binary counterparts and the conversions can be mathematically stated as
+Binary neural networks (BNNs), also referred to as 1-bit neural networks, use binary weight parameters and binary activations for the intermediate layers of the network, excluding the first layer. $\text{Sign}(\cdot)$ function is used to convert real-valued weights/activations to their binary counterparts and the conversions can be mathematically stated as

 where $a_r$ and $w_r$ denote the real-valued (full-precision) activations and weights, and $a_b$ and $w_b$ the corresponding binary variants.

 Compared to the full-precision model where 32-bit representations are used for every parameter, BNNs, with their 1-bit representations, can lead up to $32\times$ memory saving.
 Further, since the activations are also chosen as binary, the convolution ($*$) operation is implemented as a bitwise XNOR ($\oplus$) operation and a bit-count operation.
 It is represented as